OpenNebula/marketplace-docs/source/service/k3s.rst

     kubernetes   ClusterIP      10.96.0.1      <none>           443/TCP        39h
     nginx        LoadBalancer   10.106.25.84   172.16.100.100   80:31980/TCP   12s

-Our service ``nginx`` is exposed on the next free loadbalanced IP from the provided range or ranges - in this case ``172.16.100.100`` - and can be reached outside of the Kubernetes appliance as expected:
+Our service ``nginx`` is exposed on the next free loadbalanced IP from the provided range or ranges - in this case ``172.16.100.100`` - and can be reached outside of the K3s appliance as expected:

 .. prompt:: text [remote]$ auto